Understanding the Lasting Impact of Childhood Trauma

 • Being asked to be vulnerable

-These moments can produce intense emotional reactions that seem disproportionate to the situation but make complete sense when viewed through the lens of past trauma.
+These reactions can feel disproportionate to the present situation but make sense when viewed through the lens of past trauma.

 Young child holding a teddy bear.